I Can Feel You Creep Into My Private Life

 I Can Feel You Creep Into My Private Life is the fourth full-length release by Merrill Garbus' project Tune-Yards.
 It was released on 4AD Records on January 19, 2018.
 Nate Brenner is also listed as a collaborator.
 The album was mixed by Mikaelin BlueSpruce.
-The majority of the album was recorded at Tiny Telephone Oakland and mastered in Harlem, New York, by Dave Kutch.
+The majority of the album was recorded at Tiny Telephone Studios in Oakland and mastered in Harlem, New York, by Dave Kutch.

 Musical style

 I Can Feel You Creep Into My Private Life has more electronic influences than Garbus's previous work.
 It is inspired by Haitian and Kenyan music, as well her life as a DJ in California.
 The album's themes include feminism, race intolerance, and freedom.
-Identity politics are the main focus of the album; Garbus said the work was inspired by a desire to "resonate with what’s going on in the world."
+Identity politics are the main focus of the album; Garbus said the work was inspired by a desire to "resonate with what's going on in the world."

 Reception

 Upon release, the album was met positively.
-It holds a current score of 78/100 on review aggregator Metacritic, indicating "generally favorable reviews."
+It holds a current score of 78/100 on review aggregator Metacritic, indicating "generally favorable reviews".